Phoenix-Genius/walletWatcher/README.md

 Notes on multi-wallet mode
 - Each wallet maintains its own state (last stablecoin total).
-- Emails are sent per-wallet; the same EMAIL_TO/--emailTo applies to all watched wallets in that process.
+- Emails are aggregated per cycle; recipients are grouped by wallet-specific email (fallback to EMAIL_TO/--emailTo).
 - Concurrency for polling can be tuned via `--concurrency=50` or env `CONCURRENCY`.

 Advanced config (env)